wazo-platform/wazo-doc/source/administration/fax/fax.rst

 Fax transmission, to be successful, *MUST* use G.711 codec.
 Fax streams cannot be encoded with lossy compression codecs (like G.729a).

-That said, you may want to establish a SIP trunk using G.729a to save bandwith.
+That said, you may want to establish a SIP trunk using G.729a for all other communications to save bandwith.
 Here's a way to be able to receive a fax in this configuration.

-.. note:: There are some prerequisities:
+.. note:: There are some prerequisites:

-     * your SIP Trunk MUST offer both G.729a and G.711 codecs,
+     * your SIP Trunk must offer both G.729a and G.711 codecs
-     * your fax users MUST have a personnalized outgoing calleridnum (for the codec change is based on this variable),
+     * your fax users must have a customized outgoing calleridnum (for the codec change is based on this variable)

 #.
-We assume that outgoing call rules and fax users with their DID are created,
+We assume that outgoing call rules and fax users with their DID are created
 #.
 Create the file :file:`/etc/asterisk/extensions_extra.d/fax.conf` with the following content::

     ;; For faxes :